-A number of special reports, commissions, conferences, and blue-ribbon committees have grappled with the problems that police departments in Indian Country face and, in response, have offered a number of recommendations and proposals.
-These include increased funding, tightened management, clarified reporting relationships, and updated technology (see Executive Committee 1997; Silverman 1996).
-Many of these responses are necessary to improve policing in Indian Country, but they may treat the symptoms, rather than the disease.
-Our research, particularly the information gathered through the case studies, suggests that many of the problems with Indian Country policing have more fundamental, institutional roots than the "typical fixes" take into account.
-Further, we argue that these problems do not originate in the contemporary administration of policing by tribes.
-Rather, they originate in the history and current administration of

-Federal Indian policing policy.
+A number of special reports, commissions, conferences, and blue-ribbon committees have grappled with these problems and, in response, have offered a number of recommendations and proposals.
+These include increased funding, tightened management, clarifications in ambiguous reporting relationships, and better technology.122 Many of these responses are necessary steps for improving policing in Indian Country, but they may be a case of treating the symptoms rather than the disease.
+Our research suggests that many problems with Indian Country policing do not originate in the contemporary administration of policing by tribes.
+Rather, they originate i n the history and current administration of federal Indian policing policy.
 To better understand this proposition, we turn next to an extended discussion of the foundations of policing in Indian Country.